Yuki69Okita/MyPythonJorney/Lesson 7/README.md

 	- else - When the loop is finished it will execute else
 -----------

-- Nested loops
+- Nested loops:
 	- The "inner loop" will be executed one time for each iteration of the "outer loop"
 ------------

-- Infinite loops
+- Infinite loops:
 	- A continuous repetitive conditional loop that gets executed until an external factor
 -------------